Alice Weidel: European Union and economic issues

 Weidel vigorously defends economic liberalism and declares former UK Prime Minister Margaret Thatcher to be her role model.

 In terms of economic policy, Weidel argued against the abolition of cash.
 During the euro area crisis, she called for economically weak states, such as Greece, Spain, and Portugal to leave or be expelled from the Eurozone.

 Weidel expresses support for tax cuts and the abolition of inheritance tax and opposes the minimum wage.

-Weidel supports continued German membership in the European Union; however, in an interview with the London Financial Times published in January 2023, Weidel outlined her party's approach in the event of a government takeover: if an attempt by the AfD to resolve the EU's "democratic deficit" were unsuccessful, Germany's exit from the EU would be put to a vote following the example of Great Britain.
+Weidel supports continued German membership in the European Union; however, in an interview with the Financial Times published in January 2024, Weidel outlined her party's approach in the event of a government takeover: if an attempt by the AfD to resolve the EU's "democratic deficit" were unsuccessful, Germany's exit from the EU would be put to a vote following the example of Great Britain.
 Leading economists consider this to be the economic worst-case scenario.
 In 2015, she also spoke out in favor of Germany leaving the euro/Eurozone and called for a return to a gold-backed currency.
-In early 2025 she indicated that she no longer believes in a return to the Deutsche Mark, saying it would be "far too late to leave the euro“.
+In early 2025 she indicated that she no longer believes in a return to the Deutsche Mark, saying it would be "far too late to leave the euro".
 Thereby she relativized her party's demands for a return to national currency, which the AfD laid out in its programme for the 2025 federal election.
 However, she forecasted that the Euro would be abolished in an unorganized manner and that this would cost huge amounts of wealth.

 During the AfD party conference in June 2024, she said that it was in the interests of Germany and Europe that "Ukraine does not belong to the European Union".